crystal-lang/crystal-book/guides/continuous_integration.md

 end
 ```

 And this is all we need for our continuous integration examples!
-Let’s start!
+Let's start!

 ## Continuous Integration step by step

-Here’s the list of items we want to achieve:
+Here's the list of items we want to achieve:

-1. Build and run specs using 3 different Crystal’s versions:
+1. Build and run specs using 3 different Crystal's versions:
    * latest
    * nightly
    * 0.31.1 (using a Docker image)